All Products

 Step 2: Deploy the Trustee remote attestation service

-Before use, ensure the server has public network access and that port 8081 is open.
+Before proceeding, make sure the Trustee server has public network access and that port 8081 is open.

-Trustee is packaged in RPM format and included in the official YUM repositories of Alibaba Cloud Linux 3.x and Anolis (8.x and later).
-Install it using a system package management tool.
-After installation, systemd automatically manages and starts the service.
+Trustee is packaged in RPM format and available in the official yum repositories for Alibaba Cloud Linux 3.x and Anolis OS 8.x and later.
+After installation, systemd manages the service automatically.

 yum install trustee-1.5.2